Secure File Sharing

 TitanFile is an award-winning secure file-sharing platform that is consistently rated as the most secure file-sharing solution among several third-party rating sites such as the SecurityScorecard.

-TitanFile is intuitive for even the most non-technical employees or clients, enabling them to have self-serve access to sending and receiving confidential files without any hand-holding from an IT team.
+Among other file sharing services, TitanFile stands out as the most intuitive platform for even the most non-technical employees and clients, enabling them to have self-serve access to send and receive files on their own without sacrificing security.

-Furthermore, TitanFile is compliant with industry standards such as ISO 27001, SOC 2 Type II, HIPAA, PIPEDA, GDPR, and PCI DSS, giving your employees and external collaborators peace of mind.
+Furthermore, TitanFile is compliant with industry standards such as ISO 27001, SOC 2 Type II, HIPAA, PIPEDA, GDPR, and PCI DSS, offering advanced security features and giving your employees and external collaborators peace of mind.